-The Company has a Securities Trading Policy which applies to directors, employees and consultants (insiders).
+The Company has a securities trading policy which applies to directors, employees and consultants (insiders).
+A copy of the policy is available on the Company's website: www.carbonminerals.com.au.

-4. Safeguard integrity in corporate reporting
+4. Safeguard the integrity of corporate reports

 It is the Board's responsibility to ensure the maintenance of proper accounting records and the integrity of financial information, the implementation of quality assurance practices and procedures and compliance with statutory regulations.